Make this easy and cute DIY pool towel rack with flip flops and hooks. Grab a few pieces of wood, some paint, a jigsaw, and get to work!

 Then I hot glued down all the flip flop boards where I wanted them.
 I just needed them held in place while I attached the board to the fence.

 Then I hot glued a flower (from an old flower bunch I had) to the screw head.
-Then attach the double hooks with screws and you are done!
+Then attach the double hooks with screws and you are done with pool towel hooks for a fence!

 I just made these personalized pool towels too!
-They are quick and cheap to make!
-Check out how to personalised beach towels here!
+They are quick and cheap to make.

 Thanks so much for stopping by!
 Have a creative day!